Pregnancy Exercises For a Fit Pregnancy

 Second Trimester

 The upside to the second trimester is that the morning sickness is usually gone and you should have more energy.
 You can keep lifting weights and doing cardio as long as it still feels good.
-Just take extra care to maintain good form as the hormone relaxin is pumping through the pregnant body and it will loosen up all your joints making it easier to injure yourself.
-Keep hitting the iron but this is not the time to go for that back squat record.
+Just take extra care to maintain good form.
+During pregnancy we have the hormone relaxin, which loosens joints and ligaments and makes it easier to get injured.

 Third Trimester